serenity-bdd/serenity-core/CONTRIBUTING.md

 ## <a name="submitting_changes"></a> Submitting Changes
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the repository, please follow [Pull Request Template](#pull_request_template), it makes much easy to review updates and test them.
-  * If automatic build enabled - you will find some status of testing this pullre quest.
+  * If automatic build enabled - you will find some status of testing this pull request.
 * After feedback has been given we expect responses within two weeks.
 After two  weeks we may close the pull request if it isn't showing any activity.

 ## <a name="commit_message_conventions"></a> Commit message conventions